 County Assessor: You can learn individual farm information; parcel ID numbers, farm taxes, recent land sales, and even landowners names and mailing addresses on the county Assessor Page here.

-County Fair: The 2018 Calhoun County fair will be July 11th-15th.
+County Fair: The 2019 Calhoun County fair will be TBD.
 To learn more about the county fair visit the Website Here.

 FREE Farm Appraisal: We work hand and hand with dirt everyday.
 Nobody knows land value better than your local land agent here at Iowa Land Company.
 We use five key variables to determine what the dirt is worth on one particular farm.
 To learn more about how we value a farm or to request a free farm evaluation visit our What’s Your Farm Worth page.
 Fill out our simple contact form or contact Matt Skinner your local land agent at (515) 443-5004.